Freie Radikale und die Haut: Entstehung, Schäden und Gegenmaßnahmen

 Internal: Mitochondria continuously produce ROS as a byproduct of ATP synthesis – about 1-2% of processed oxygen becomes superoxide instead of water.
 External: UV radiation (especially UVA) activates chromophores in the skin, generating massive amounts of singlet oxygen and hydroxyl radicals.
 Other sources: ozone, particulate matter, tobacco smoke, pesticides, and – often overlooked – highly concentrated pro-oxidants in skincare products when used incorrectly.

-The problem with free radicals is not the individual molecule – it's the chain reactions.
-When a radical steals an electron from an unsaturated fatty acid (lipid peroxidation), that fatty acid itself becomes a radical – and attacks the next fatty acid.
+The problem with free radicals isn't the individual molecule – it's the chain reactions.
+When a radical extracts an electron from an unsaturated fatty acid (lipid peroxidation), that fatty acid itself becomes a radical – and attacks the next fatty acid.
 Without interruption by antioxidants, this process propagates, destroying entire membrane areas.

 1–2 %